 Using the flash to shoot at night or in a dimly lit room can cause red spots inside the eyes of people who are in the image.
 This is caused when the light from the flash reflects off of the retina of the eye.
 When red-eye reduction is selected as the flash mode, the camera fires a pre-flash to cause the irises in the eyes of any people in the image to close, which reduces the chance of red eye.
-The camera also has an auto red-eye correction feature that corrects for red-eye in recorded images.

 Note the following important points when using red-eye reduction.